 What are Profiles?

 It’s really just a “bucket” of information with a name and an identifier, or ID – a set of letters and numbers that you include in your code, so we know in which “bucket” analytics data should be collected and which settings should be loaded on the page.
-Each profile can contain information from multiple domains as long as
+Each profile can contain information from multiple domains, and domains will be added automatically as we receive data from them for those profiles.

 New AddThis Publishers